 - Sign up for a course.
 This could be in any area that interests you and will stimulate your mind.
 Learn something new.

 - Become a mentor.
-Sharing your life experiences with others help you to grow.
-As a mentor, you assist another individual navigate life.
+Sharing your life experiences with others helps you to grow.
+As a mentor, you assist another individual to navigate life.
 You are a listening ear, you ask probing questions and you help to guide a young adult through some of the most challenging times of their lives.
 It’s a win-win situation as both individuals learn and grow together.

 - Read daily.
 It is often said that knowledge is power.
 Read books that help you and challenge you to develop.

 - Have fun.
 Yes, set aside some time to enjoy life.
 Life is about balance so find some time to spend with your family, and friends and do activities that make you happy.